lun0522/Notes/CppLang.md

 If a member variable is marked `mutable`, it can be modified even if it is in a `const` object.
 Another way is to store a pointer to that variable, so that its mutability is independent of the object.

-`static` member variables must be declared within the definition of the class and then defined somewhere else even if it is marked `private`, **unless** their are `const` integral or enumeration types, or `constexpr` literal types:
+`static` member variables must be declared within the definition of the class and then defined somewhere else even if it is marked `private`, **unless** they are `const` integral or enumeration types, or `constexpr` literal types:

 ```cpp
 class Date {